Is Google Making Us Stoopid? 21 Laws of Computer Programming

 >GoDaddy’s one click WordPress install sucks.
 After the installation I couldn’t even login using my admin username and password.

 You must’ve done something wrong.
-Do you realize the Wordpress user name is case-sensitive?
-I’ve installed over 50 Wordpress blogs using GoDaddy’s one-click install and never had a problem, not once.
-And GoDaddy’s new single-click Wordpress upgrade is a huge timesaver.
-IMO GoDaddy is excellent for hosting Wordpress blogs.
+Do you realize the WordPress user name is case-sensitive?
+I’ve installed over 50 WordPress blogs using GoDaddy’s one-click install and never had a problem, not once.
+And GoDaddy’s new single-click WordPress upgrade is a huge timesaver.
+IMO GoDaddy is excellent for hosting WordPress blogs.

 5. web hosting reviews Says: